lextm/jekyll-theme-chirpy/_posts/2012-1-26-how-i-migrated-sharpsnmplib-from-mercurial-to-git.md

 git gc --aggressive
 ```

-If you don’t know how to find git command, you may read http://help.github.com/win-set-up-git/.
+If you don't know how to find git command, you may read http://help.github.com/win-set-up-git/.

 # Upload to GitHub